PARTHGOYAL1234/PARTH_GOYAL-Machine-Learning-2023-Project/README.md

 All the further details are mentioned in jupyter file with name "Directing Customers To Subscription Through Financial App Behaviour Analysis (1).ipynb"

-As Data set is very I have uploaded its link
+As Data set is very big  I have uploaded its link

 Link to Data Set

 https://drive.google.com/drive/folders/1RDvO375O4eJmqYw3TvyMsy48--bj0HSd?usp=share_link